 Don’t worry about getting everything in perfect order.
 But get the room set up enough that you can live with it that way for a few weeks.

 Once the bedrooms are set, move to the bathroom.
 Clean the bathroom thoroughly.
 Get all your toiletries out and ready for use.

 Tackle the kitchen next.
 It takes most people a few days to get the kitchen in working order.
 Some people even like to remodel their kitchen before they move in.
-If that’s you, take a look at this blog.

 Most grocery stores now offer healthy, ready-made food to go.
 Don’t worry about cooking until the kitchen is ready.

 There’s nothing better than plopping down on the sofa after a long day of hard work.
 Get the living/family room set up next.
 It’ll make the house feel more like home.

 It’ll take a few days or longer to get everything unpacked.
 It doesn’t have to be done all at once.
 But make it a priority until it’s done.
 You’ll feel better and more settled.